erossini/agile/agile/agile-test.md

 11. Is this development team self-organizing and self-managing?
 Does it have the freedom to succeed?
 12. Are we reflecting at regular intervals and adjusting our behavior accordingly?

-If you answered **Yes** to all these questions, you are really working on an Agile project.
+If you answered **Yes** to all these questions, you are really working in an Agile environment.

 If you answered **No** to any of these questions, what can you do to change that answer to **Yes**?